hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 Step 8: Confirm Connectivity to the REST API
 ============================================

 #.
-Open a new terminal window (the client terminal window).
-In this
-   procedure, the prompt ``user@client$`` shows the commands that should be run in this window.

-#.
-Run the following command:
+Run the following command in the client terminal window:

    .. code-block:: console